Friday, May 2, 2025

 I will comply because it is fun and say Good day!

 I am called Aussie because my mom asked a sixteen-year-old girl looking at me in the crate I was in at the adoption site that day what she thought I should be named.
-Mom asked her age but not her name—ha!
+Mom asked her age, but not her name—ha!
 Without hesitation, the teenager said Aussie!
 By the way, she was just looking, so my mom did not steal me from her.

 We never discovered the girl's name; Mom liked Aussie, too.
 Since then, we have found that it is a ubiquitous name, but it is still just right for me!
 My parents think that I am uncommon, even unique!
 I do like that.

-I am an Australian Shepherd, a red Merl.
+I am an Australian Shepherd, a red Merle.
 And here is an interesting factoid about me: I was supposed to be a miniature Australian Shepherd, but as you might know, I AM NOT!
 I am a standard Australian Shepherd!
 Although I am now seven years old, I am the baby.
-I am the largest of fur babies, and due to my breed and being standard, I am just right,
+I am the largest of fur babies, and due to my breed and being standard, I am just right.

-Above is my PIC, taken on the birthday I share with my dad, but dad is much older than me!!!
+I was three months old when Mommy and Daddy adopted me.
+The volunteers had removed me from a hoarder's home in the Carolinas with my litter.Above is my PIC, taken on the birthday I shared with my dad, but dad is much older than I am!!!
 I was the first to be adopted, on February 16, 2018, on Dad's brother's birthday.

 No tail/tale publishing, circa 2018.